DXHeroes/knowledge-base-content/practices/good_developer_experience.md

 -   Giving too much information to developers too soon.
 -   Giving too little information to developers when they need more.
--   Overusing processes can result into:
+-   Overusing processes can result in:
 		-   the mentality of “one size fits all”
 		-   the over-engineering tendencies
 		-   thinking that agile = an excuse to throw more work at the developers